|Approved by||Senate, 24 June 2015|

 (b) The University defines three levels of academic misconduct:

-• Level Three: Academic misconduct in which actions are perceived as being intentional and of an extremely serious nature including instances of falsification or fabrication of data, impersonation and/or purchasing of assessment, and instances of persistent academic misconduct.
+- Level Three: Academic misconduct in which actions are perceived as being intentional and of an extremely serious nature including instances of falsification or fabrication of data, impersonation and/or purchasing of assessment, and instances of persistent academic misconduct.

 (c) Notwithstanding the definitions provided in clause 1(b), any academic misconduct which occurs in a final examination or thesis or dissertation and from which a student gains a demonstrable academic advantage, shall normally be considered Level Two or Level Three misconduct.

-(d) Consistent with the University’s Academic Integrity Policy, Level One misconduct will be treated in an educative manner.
+(e) Consistent with the University’s Academic Integrity Policy, Level One misconduct will be primarily treated in an educative manner.
 Level Two and Three misconduct will result in disciplinary sanctions.